-- What general issues does this stakeholder care about? - What specific information will this group want to know? - What, if any, other information will resonate with them?
+• What general issues does this stakeholder care about?
+What specific information will this group want to know?
+What, if any, other information will resonate with them?

-✓ Accurate.
-Don't bias your reporting by eliminating negative results-report both negative and positive findings.
-And be sure to include a discussion of the limitations of your evaluation so that audiences can decide for themselves how to interpret the findings.
+✓ Accurate & Equitable.
+Don't bias your reporting by eliminating negative results - report both negative and positive findings.
+Share information about impacts for different groups of people, even if the difference was not intended.
+Be sure to include a discussion of the limitations of your evaluation so that audiences can decide for themselves how to interpret the findings.

-☐ Did you decide HOW you will share the information?
+Did you decide HOW you will share the information?
 What is the right format?